RTEMS/rtems-docs/eng/req/items.rst

     The attribute value shall be an optional string.
 If the value is present, then it shall state the rationale or justification of the constraint.

-scope
-    The attribute value shall be a string.
-It shall be the scope of the constraint.

 text
     The attribute value shall be a :ref:`SpecTypeRequirementText`.
 It shall state the constraint.